USEPA/WNTR/documentation/installation.rst

 WNTR can be installed as a Python package as briefly described below.
 :ref:`detailed_instructions` are included in the following section.

-Users can install the latest release of WNTR from PyPI or Anaconda using one of the following commands in a command line or PowerShell prompt.
+Users can install the latest release of WNTR from PyPI or Anaconda using one of the following commands in a terminal, command line, or PowerShell prompt.

 .. only:: html